twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TGRIDFORM** – Shows an interface for viewing and setting grid options.
 * **TGUIDELINEMODIFYFORM** – Shows a dialog to modify guidelines.
 * **TGUIDELINESFORM** – Shows an interface for viewing and setting guidelines options.
-* **TIMPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Imports glyph data in fgd files to the font (**Tools: Import Glyph Data...**).
+* **TIMPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Imports glyph data either one by one or bulk in fgd files to the font (**Tools: Import Glyph Data...**).
 The feature is undocumented in the help file.
 Recent versions limits this feature to only one glyph.
 * **TINSERTGLYPHFORM** – Shows a dialog to insert glyphs to the font.
 * **TINSTALLEDFONTSFORM** – Shows a list of installed fonts.
 Version 10.1.0.2272 (2016-12-20) & below has a delay which is not present in recent versions.
 * **TKERNFEATUREFRAME** – Used by `TKERNINGFORM`.